IOYO - 15

 There is no hurry at all; you will get to see all these places.
 In the afternoon, you have free time to yourself.
 You will spend the night in Lucknow.

-There are many ways to spend your vacation, there are a number of places to holiday at; there are many trips you can take; but be rest assured, a trip with Golden Triangle is one you will be remember all your life.
+There are many ways to spend your vacation, there are a number of places to holiday at; there are many trips you can take; but be rest assured, a trip of Golden Triangle including Varanasi is one of a kind trip that you will remember all your life.

 Highlights: Varanasi - Boat ride on the River Ganges visiting the Manikarnika and Harishchandra ghats.